– National Honor Society Applications for UNDERCLASSMEN will be accepted until Friday, February 17th, 2023.

 9th grade = 5 points

-CHARACTER – Student’s should submit a minimum of 5 current (school year 2019-20) faculty recommendations.
-Distribute the sheet to your current teachers; they will return the evaluation to Mrs. Berkoben or Mrs. Simmons.
+CHARACTER – Student’s should submit a minimum of 5 faculty recommendations.
+Distribute the sheet to your current teachers; they will return the evaluation to Ms. Berkoben, Ms. Bush, or Mrs. Cutler.
 Faculty will rate character traits on a 1 to 4-point scale for those students they have had during the current school year (page 11).
 Students must receive at least 94% from the teachers who graded them.
-The percentage will be calculated as follows: total number of points earned divided by the total number points possible.
+The percentage will be calculated as follows: the total number of points earned divided by the total number of points possible.

 9th grade =4 points